jasmeettt/JS-projects/README.md

 Here’s a list of projects I’ve built so far:

 ### 1. **Background Changer**

 - A simple background changer, where users can click a button and get a random background everytime.
 - **Tech Stack**: HTML, CSS, JavaScript.

 ### 2. **Fetching Data from User Input**

 - A straightforward project that allows users to write text and click for it to appear on the screen.
 - **Tech Stack**: HTML, CSS, JavaScript.

+### 3. **To-Do list**

+- A simple, lightweight Todo List built with JavaScript and Local Storage.
+Add, delete, and persist your tasks effortlessly across sessions.
+Perfect for staying organized! 🚀
+- **Tech Stack**: HTML, CSS, JavaScript.

 ---